argoproj-labs/hera/docs/expr.md

 Hera provides an easy way to construct `expr` expressions in `Python`.
 It supports the full language definition of `expr` including the enhancements added by `Argo`.

+## Usage

+The recommended way of using the `hera.expr` module is to construct the expression in Python.
+Once your expressions is ready to be used, you may call `str(<expression>)` to convert it to an appropriate `expr` expression. `hera` also supports formatting expressions such that they are surrounded by braces which is useful in Argo when substituting variables..
+You can do this via Python string format literals and by adding `$` as a format string.

+Example:

+* `f"{g.input.parameters.value:$}" == "{{input.parameters.value}}"`: the `$` format string tells `hera` to insert the braces around the output expression.
+* `f"{g.input.parameters.value}" == "input.parameters.value"`: without any extra format strings, the output is the transpiled `expr` expression.
+* `str(g.input.parameters.value) == "input.parameters.value"`: calling `str` on a `hera.expr` expression also triggers the transpilation.

 ## Supported Literals

 The transpiler supports constant literals via the class `C`: